lkorinek/mlops-project/reports/README.md

 > Answer:

 In total we implemented tests via 2 individual scripts.
-In test_data.py, one test function (test_data) is implemented.
+In test_data.py, one test function is implemented.
 This function performs several checks to validate the correctness of the data loading process, including verifying the image shapes, label ranges, and the uniqueness of target labels.
 Regarding the test_model.py, 8 distinct test functions are implemented.
-More specifically, it tests model initialization (test_model_initialization), forward passes through both the Simple_Network model (test_simple_network_forward) and PyTorch Lightning models (test_model_forward), as well as the training and validation steps using a PyTorch Lightning Trainer (test_training_step_with_trainer and test_validation_step_with_trainer), which are skipped in GitHub Actions.
+It tests model initialization, forward passes through both the Simple_Network model and PyTorch Lightning models, as well as the training and validation steps using a PyTorch Lightning Trainer, which are skipped in GitHub Actions.
-Additionally, it verifies optimizer setup (test_optimizer) and includes fixtures (mock_input and mock_labels) to provide mock data and labels for testing.
+Additionally, it verifies optimizer setup and includes fixtures to provide mock data and labels for testing.

 ### Question 8